SudoNguyenNN/SudoNguyenNN/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 - 👋 Hi, My name is Nguyen Ngoc, My major is Network Administrator.
-Now I'm working at Brother Viet Nam.
+Now I'm working at company TNHHCN Brother Viet Nam.

 ## 📫 How to reach me: